stikkeruip/forum-spring-practice/forum-backend/api-documentation.md

   - `commentId`: The ID of the comment
 - **Response**: `204 No Content`
 - **Description**: Delete a comment.
 Regular users can only delete their own comments, while moderators and admins can delete any comment.
 This follows the role hierarchy: ADMIN > MODERATOR > USER.
-- **Note**: This endpoint is documented but needs to be implemented in the CommentController class.

 ## Error Handling
 The API returns appropriate HTTP status codes for different error scenarios: